-DeskTime is an employee productivity tracking software that collects substantial amounts of daily computer-using behavior (5.5 million logged records per day).
+DeskTime is an employee productivity tracking software that collects substantial amounts of daily computer-using behavior with its computer usage monitoring feature (5.5 million logged records per day).
 We took this abundant data and analyzed the usage of apps and websites that DeskTime users themselves consider to be productive.

 We isolated the top 10% most productive employees – those who had the highest ratio of using “productive” applications for their line of work (e.g., a marketer would indicate social platforms like Facebook as “productive”.)
 Then we analyzed their computer-use behavior during one workday.

 Making the most of your 52 working minutes

 Why does the 52:17 ratio work?